-Most specialists in project and portfolio management (managers, developers, analysts, sales specialists, etc.) quite often, if not constantly, encounter a lack of understanding from customers, business owners on why they need business analysis: the “mythical” phase of diagnosis, scope and vision document, structural decomposition of work, specification of requirements or any user stories.
+Most specialists in project and portfolio management (managers, developers, analysts, sales specialists, etc.) quite often, if not constantly, encounter a lack of understanding from customers, and business owners on why they need business analysis: the “mythical” phase of diagnosis, scope and vision document, structural decomposition of work, specification of requirements or any user stories.

 In part, their misunderstanding is understandable: no one needs business analysis by itself, and no one needs the best requirements (complete, connected, consistent, traceable, etc.).
 And even the final product, the best, without defects, with the best interface design and usability, is also not needed.
 Seriously – is not needed if it ultimately does not satisfy the needs of the business and does not solve the problems of the interested parties.
-So, the needs, problems and solutions impact, appropriateness, etc. is determined only by the business analysis.
+So, the needs, problems and solutions impact, appropriateness, etc. are determined only by the business analysis.
 And this person is also formulating the requirements for the project to implement.
 The lack of such an analysis is the first and most frequent reason for the failure of projects.

 Not to fail, the project must have a business analysis and requirements specification (terms of reference).
-Business analysis, as such, should be on the project, as well as some form of recording and communicating its results to all people involved in the project (PMs, PMO, management, and executives).
-The big strategic mistake of project management is a decision to include business analysis tasks in the list of tasks, for example, of a developer or project manager.
+Business analysis, as such, should be on the project, as well as some form of recording and communicating its results to all people involved in the project (PMs, PMOs, management, and executives).
+The big strategic mistake of project management is the decision to include business analysis tasks in the list of tasks, for example, of a developer or project manager.

 Facts and Numbers